Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 ### Metric Exporters

 This chart depends on metrics from [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics).
 There are two installation options for providing the `kube-state-metrics` metrics to the cloudzero-agent.
-If you don't know which option is right for you, use the second option.
+If you don't know which option is right for you, use the first option.

+#### Option 1: Use kube-state-metrics subchart (default)

+By default, the `kube-state-metrics` subchart comes packaged and deployed with this chart.

+In this option, no additional configuration is required in the `validator` field.

-#### Option 1 (default): Use existing kube-state-metrics
+#### Option 2: Use existing kube-state-metrics

 Using an existing `kube-state-metrics` exporter may be desirable for minimizing cost.
 By default, the `cloudzero-agent` will attempt to find an existing `kube-state-metrics` K8s Service by searching for a K8s Service with the annotation `prometheus.io/scrape: "true"`.
 If an existing `kube-state-metrics` Service exists but does not have that annotation and you do not wish to add it, see the **Custom Scrape Configs** section below.